supunsarachitha/Mobile_network_print/README.md

 # 🖨️ Mobile Network Print

-A simple demo application built with **C#** to send and print strings over a local network.
+A simple demo application built with **Xamarin** to send and print strings over a local network.
 This project is ideal for learning how to implement basic network communication between devices and simulate remote printing functionality.

 ---